2020 ARCHAEOLOGICAL VIRTUAL "FIELD" SCHOOL

 Monday, July 13 - Friday, July 17, 2020

 Cost per person: Strawbery Banke Members $20; Non-members $35

 Registration is open on a rolling basis until all the spots are filled.

 Available Credits: Students may arrange to receive academic credit through their university.
+The material in this course will occupy approximately 3 hours each day, which usually equates to one credit hour.
 Students who have received credit in the past have arranged an independent study with their program.
 The field school director is available to discuss requirements with students’ advisors.

 2015 Archaeology Field School group.